enonic/lib-explorer/README.md

 * TODO: move should _nodeType filter to must in all queries
 * TODO: remove should type filter from all queries
 * TODO: Move _nodeType = document from should to must in interface code

+### 3.19.0-SNAPSHOT

+* TODO: BUG: Change of language doesn't cause document update
-* TODO: Support stemmed queries
+* Support stemmed queries

 ### 3.18.0